Skip to content

 • one year from the date when the complainant should have realised that there was cause for complaint.

-Further, a complainant must ordinarily refer the complaint to the Legal Ombudsman within six months of the date of the written response to the complaint from their lawyer, provided that the written response complies with the requirements in rule 4.4(a) of the Legal Ombudsman’s Scheme Rules (which requires the response to include prominently an explanation that the Legal Ombudsman is available if the complainant remains dissatisfied, full contact details for the Legal Ombudsman and a warning that the complaint must be referred to the Legal Ombudsman within six months of the date of the written response).
+Further, a complainant must ordinarily refer the complaint to the Legal Ombudsman within six months of the date of the final response to the complaint from their lawyer, provided that the written response complies with the requirements in rule 4.4(a) of the Legal Ombudsman’s Scheme Rules (which requires the response to include prominently an explanation that the Legal Ombudsman is available if the complainant remains dissatisfied, full contact details for the Legal Ombudsman and a warning that the complaint must be referred to the Legal Ombudsman within six months of the date of that response).
 Full information about the Legal Ombudsman’s procedure and time limits can be accessed on the Legal Ombudsman’s website, details of which are provided below.

 The Legal Ombudsman can extend the above time limits in exceptional circumstances.